Confidence or Narcissism: Why Ability Without Soft Skills Is a Disaster Waiting to Happen

 For example, I connected with a young man on LinkedIn whom I believe was a developer.
 His avatar looked like the kind you see used in a comedy movie of the local businessman or politician, with a smug smile, looking down at the camera, with a HUGE thumbs up – it makes you want to grab your wallet.
 His description said something to the effect of guru at what he did.
 It was comical, but I thought, “Whatever…”

 My first thought was, “Oh, another one of those who will make big promises, knows everything, will talk over you to correct everything you say so he can show you how blessed you are to be able to speak with him.”
 But, being a glutton for punishment, I proceeded to connect with him.
+It’s important to make a good impression starting with your profile photo.
+If you can’t enlist a professional photographer, try coordinating an informal photo session with a colleague or friend.

 Whenever I connect with someone on social media, I welcome them, offer to assist if I can (whether through an introduction, answering a question or providing access to resources that may be of help).
 In this message, I always provide a link to one of my articles, so they can: